Shopify/maintenance_tasks/README.md

 your collection, and your Task’s progress will be displayed in terms of batches (not the total number of rows in your CSV).

+Non-batched CSV tasks will have an effective batch size of 1, which can reduce the efficiency of your database operations.

 ### Processing Batch Collections

 The Maintenance Tasks gem supports processing Active Records in batches.
 This